-U.S. policies, however, may be able to exacerbate several continuing weaknesses in Soviet foreign and domestic policy.
-Foreign policy actions which the Soviets perceive as necessary to preserve existing equities-such as repressive measures in Eastern Europe-tend to isolate them in the world and complicate achievement of other goals.
-Moreover, the attraction some Western values hold for the Soviet people will cause the regime to expend considerable effort to protect them from foreign contagion and to prevent the development of a stronger dissident movement.
+U.S. policies, however, may be able to exacerbate weaknesses in Soviet foreign and domestic policy.
+Foreign policy actions which the Soviets perceive as necessary to preserve existing equities - such as repressive measures in Eastern Europe - tend to isolate them in the world and complicate achievement of other goals.
+Moreover, the increasing attraction that some Western values hold for the Soviet people will cause the regime to expend considerable effort to protect them from foreign contagion and to prevent the development of a stronger dissident movement.
 The Soviet economy also will be hard pressed to keep pace with rising consumer expectations, probably resulting in more leadership attention to work stoppages, strikes, and other manifestations of social unrest.

-Past U.S. efforts to use trade leverage to influence specific Soviet policies, however, have had only limited success.
-Moscow has circumvented most economic restrictions and refused to modify its policies substantially in return for increased trade.
+Past U.S. efforts to use trade leverage to influence specific Soviet policies has had some limited success.
+Moscow has circumvented most economic restrictions and refused to modify its policies substantially in return for increased trade, but the prospect of improved trade relations was one of the factors behind the increase in Jewish emigration in the 1970s.

 Western goods and technology however are becoming more important to the USSR's strained economy; the volume of imports tripled in the 1970s and imports have been crucial to completion of several major production projects and to overcoming production shortfalls.
-Moscow almost certainly will remain resistant to attempts at trade Unilateral U.S. trade restrictions could create short-run difficulties for the Soviets in some sectors--such as the oil and gas and chemical industries--but would probably not persuade Moscow to alter major domestic or foreign policies.
+But Moscow almost certainly will remain resistant to attempts at trade leverage.
+Unilateral U.S. trade restrictions could create short-run difficulties for the Soviets in some sectors - such as the oil and gas and chemical industries - but would probably not persuade Moscow to alter major domestic or foreign policies.
 Similarly, the Soviets also certainly would view renewed U.S. offers of increased trade for certain political concessions with considerable suspicion.
-Unified and sustained Western trade restrictions, particularly in such areas as energy equipment and agricultural products, however, could impose substantial costs on the Soviets.
-They probably would not change basic policies, particularly if international tensions were high, but would affect the Soviet calculation of costs and benefits in particular situations.
+Unified and sustained Western trade restrictions, particularly in such areas as energy equipment and agricultural products, however, could impose substantial costs on the Soviets and cause them to reassess important aspects of their foreign and defense policies.
+They probably would not change basic policies, particularly if international tensions were high, but they would affect the Soviet calculation of costs and benefits in particular situations.